PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 ### Progress has always been (mostly) good

-Many of the technologies introduced in our society have been beneficial.
+Many of the technologies introduced in our society have been mostly beneficial for humanity.
 We have cured diseases, increased our life expectancy, and made our lives more comfortable.
 And every time we have done so, there have been people who opposed these innovations and warned about the dangers.
+The Luddites destroyed the machines that were taking their jobs, and people were afraid of the first trains and cars.
 These people have always been wrong.

-### Our brains block out bad news
+### We don't like to think about bad things

+This one is the biggest problem.

 The human mind does not like receiving bad news, and it has various coping mechanisms to deal with it.
 The most important ones when talking about x-risk are [denial](https://en.wikipedia.org/wiki/Cognitive_dissonance) and [compartmentalization](https://en.wikipedia.org/wiki/Compartmentalization_(psychology)).